Mae Questel: On-camera roles

-Questel played a number of small parts, including appearing with Rudy Vallee as Betty Boop in the 1931 short Musical Justice (1931) and as a nurse in The Musical Doctor in 1932.
+Questel played a number of small parts, including appearing with Rudy Vallée as Betty Boop in the 1931 short Musical Justice and as a nurse in The Musical Doctor in 1932.

 In 1962, she played a Jewish mother in an episode of crime drama Naked City.
-In 1962, she was seen as a middle-aged bride in Jerry Lewis' It's Only Money, one of Fanny Brice's mother's card-playing friends at the start of the film Funny Girl in 1968, and as the "Jewish Mama from Hell" in New York Stories in 1989 in Woody Allen's segment titled "Oedipus Wrecks"; she had earlier sung the song "Chameleon Days" on the soundtrack for Allen's film Zelig in 1983.
-Her last nonvoice appearance was as the elderly Aunt Bethany in 1989's National Lampoon's Christmas Vacation.
+She was also seen as a middle-aged bride in Jerry Lewis' It's Only Money.
+In 1968, she was one of Fanny Brice's mother's card-playing friends at the start of the film Funny Girl.

 In 1973, Questel had a role in the short-lived ABC television sitcom The Corner Bar, but she achieved perhaps her greatest visibility in television commercials, notably playing "Aunt Bluebell" in ads for Scott Towels from 1971 to 1979, and appeared in spots for Playtex, Folger's Coffee, and others.
 She also appeared on panel shows and in daytime soap operas.

-Broadway
+In 1989, she appeared as the "Jewish Mama from Hell" in New York Stories in Woody Allen's segment titled "Oedipus Wrecks"; she had earlier sung the song "Chameleon Days" on the soundtrack for Allen's film Zelig in 1983.

+Her last onscreen appearance was as the elderly Aunt Bethany in 1989's Christmas slapstick comedy film National Lampoon's Christmas Vacation.

+Personal life

+Questel married Leo Balkin on December 22, 1930, and they were divorced prior to 1950.
+They had two sons, Robert Balkin and Richard Balkin.
+She married Jack E. Shelby on November 19, 1970; they remained married until his death in 1996.

+Death

+Questel died on January 4, 1998, from complications related to Alzheimer's disease at the age of 89 in her Manhattan apartment.
+She was buried in New Montefiore Cemetery in West Babylon, New York.

+On-Stage

 Questel appeared on Broadway four times: